Contact

 Full

 A full backup copies every file in a system.
-Restore times are fast but backups are time-consuming and space-intensive so scheduling and data prioritization are important considerations.
+Restore times are fast, but backups are time-consuming and space-intensive, so scheduling and data prioritization remain important considerations.
+Modern systems may also leverage cloud object storage (e.g., AWS S3, Azure Blob) for scalable and cost-effective full backups.

 Differential / Incremental

-Differential and incremental backups fill in the gaps between full backups, storing any changes to data.
-They require a fraction of the server CPU cycles, bandwidth and storage space.
-The risk of data loss is obviously greater than full backups and restore times are slower but Blueberry can use special snapshot technology such as Amazon EBS to rebuild images more rapidly.
+Differential and incremental backups fill in the gaps between full backups, storing only changes to data.
+They require a fraction of server CPU, bandwidth, and storage.
+The risk of data loss is higher than full backups, and restore times can be slower.
+Snapshots have become more efficient, with cloud providers offering Instant Recovery Snapshots, EBS Snapshots Archive, and multi-cloud snapshot management tools to accelerate recovery.

 Synthetic